Are Oats Gluten Free?

-Our consumers tell us all the time that they are still confused about whether people on a gluten-free diet can eat oats.
+Our Freedom Foodies tell us all the time that they are still confused about whether people on a gluten-free diet can eat oats.

 Well the answer is that all oats do contain gluten, but it’s not that simple.
-See, oats naturally contain a type of gluten called Avenin that is different to the type of gluten you find in wheat, rye, barley and triticale.
+See, oats naturally contain a type of protein called Avenin (i.e Oat Gluten) that is different to the type of gluten you find in wheat, rye, barley and triticale.

 You can eat oats, but what next?

 If you’re lucky enough to be able to tolerate the gluten found in oats, the tricky bit is finding oats that haven’t been contaminated by wheat or other grains.
-Often, all the stuff is grown together at the same farm, processed by the same equipment and transported by the same trucks!
+Our farmers minimise contamination of the oats before every batch is optically sorted to remove non-oat grains.